0xsequence-demos/trails-docs/README.md

 If you find any errors or have suggestions for improvements but don't want to contribute directly, please open an issue describing the problem or enhancement.

-Thank you for helping make AnyPay better for everyone!
+Thank you for helping make Trails better for everyone!

 ### Troubleshooting